Diplomate of Oriental Medicine, NCCAOM, USA, 2009 – Present

 Teaching Specialization: Acupuncture & Herbology

 Dr. Guerrero, a Licensed Acupuncturist and Chinese herbalist, is Owner of Alamo Acucare, a practice located in San Antonio, Texas, which specializes in pain management, chronic conditions, martial arts, and sport related injuries.
-He received his Master of Acupuncture and Oriental Medicine degree from Texas College of Traditional Chinese Medicine, now known as Texas Health and Science University.
-He also holds a Bachelor of Arts degree in Psychology from the University of Texas in San Antonio.
-Dr. Guerrero is Senior Instructor at the Mu Sool Won of San Antonio, Martial Arts Center.
-His love and involvement in the martial arts was the main catalyst for his initial interest, and later pursuit, of a career in the field of Traditional Chinese Medicine.
-He holds a Third degree black belt in Ku Sool Won, and is a Fifth Degree candidate in Mu Sool Won, a Traditional Korean Martial Art.
-Dr. Guerrero has finished the Doctor of Acupuncture and Oriental Medicine program, Texas Health and Science University.
+He received his doctoral and master of Acupuncture and Oriental Medicine degrees from Texas Health and Science University.
+He also holds a Bachelor of Arts degree in Psychology from the University of Texas at San Antonio.
+Mr. Guerrero is Senior Instructor at the Mu Sool Won of San Antonio, Martial Arts Center.

 M.S.A.O.M., Texas Health and Science University